freenas/freenas-docs/userguide/vms.rst

    ifconfig eth0 | grep 'inet addr'

-This is the IP address of the Rancher server.
+The first value is the IP address of the Rancher server.
+Enter the IP address and port 8080 as the URL in a web browser.
+For example, if the IP address was :literal:`10.231.3.208`, enter :literal:`10.231.3.208:8080` as the URL in the web browser.

 The Rancher server takes a few minutes to start.
-After it starts, connect to it by entering the Rancher server IP address and port 8080 as the URL in a web browser.
-For example, if the IP address was :literal:`10.231.3.208`, enter :literal:`10.231.3.208:8080` as the URL in the web browser.
+The web browser might show a connection error while the Rancher GUI is still starting.
+If the browser shows a :literal:`connection has timed out` or a similar error, wait one minute and try again.

-Finally, click :guilabel:`Add a host` in the Rancher GUI and enter this same IP address and port number.
+In the Rancher GUI, click :guilabel:`Add a host` and enter the same IP address and port number.
+Click :guilabel:`Save` to save the information.

 For more information on using Rancher, see the Rancher `Quick Start Guide